tabuna/tabuna/README.md

 ### Hey there 👋

 I'm a backend developer who loves creating powerful and efficient systems 💪.
-I'm always looking for new challenges and ways to make a positive impact with technology.
+I have over 10 years of experience in the field, and I have worked on a wide range of projects, from large-scale enterprise systems to small startups.

 Right now, I'm working at [Assisted Mindfulness](https://github.com/Assisted-Mindfulness), where I get to work on amazing projects that help people improve their mental health and wellbeing 🧠.
 I'm passionate about using technology for good, and I'm always looking for new ways to make a difference.